We are back, ladies and gentlemen, as you have come to depend on and count on El Rushbo here behind the golden EIB microphone, 800-282-2882.

 He was able to get right to it.

-Spoke from the heart, right to the American people, got an answer from the White House, the answer that he wanted, and support of the American people.
+Spoke from the heart, right to the American people, got an answer from the White House, the answer that he wanted and support of the American people.

 Well, what a great day it's been.

-It was a fun and exciting day, and who knows?
+It was a fun and exciting day.

 We may have seen the beginning of a momentum shift or energy shift.

-Provided an impetus, maybe for future behavior on the part of people that need to stand in opposition to what's happening in our great country.
+But something clearly important happened last night, and it will not be forgotten, provided an impetus maybe for future behavior on the part of people that need to stand in opposition to what's happening in our great country.